 Explore things that have always interested you without worrying about where it will take you.
 The best part of discovering a passion is letting it take you places you never dreamed of going.
 By practicing a healthy activity that brings you joy, you end up feeling better about yourself.
-Hobbies and passions are a great way to boost self esteem, confidence, and reduce stress.
-These are also great alternatives to using using drugs or alcohol.
+Hobbies and passions are a great way to boost self-esteem, confidence, and reduce stress.
+These are also great alternatives to using drugs or alcohol.

 Be particular about the people who surround you.

-Friend do have a lot of influence on our lives, whether we realize it or not.
+A friend does have a lot of influence on our lives, whether we realize it or not.
 This means having friends with strong values and who bring out the best in us will inevitably have a positive effect on our lives.
 The same goes for having friends who are also sober, or who support your choice to abstain from drugs or alcohol.

 Stay in touch with your feelings.